rainxchzed/rainxchzed/README.md

-# 👋 Hey there, I’m Rain
+# 👋 Hey there, I’m Usmon
 ### (a.k.a) Rainxch Zed or Rain

 I'm an **Native Android / Kotlin Multiplatform Developer**, passionate about **Jetpack Compose** and all things **Kotlin**.